LawSmith408/WhiskerAnalyses/README.md

 </p>

 ## General Information
 This repository contains a workflow for simulating various whisker dynamics and statics as described in the [paper](https://arxiv.org/abs/2504.07143).
 For related data (e.g., indentation, SEM, microCT), please refer to the <a href="https://doi.org/10.17617/3.ROQPWZ">Edmond data repository</a>.
 This repository demonstrates a streamlined workflow for analyzing **functionally graded whiskers** under various loading scenarios using the nonlinear finite element platform **Abaqus**, with minimal manual intervention.

+💡 Tip: You can switch between [Light and Dark mode](https://github.com/settings/appearance) in your GitHub profile settings for better readability.
+This repo is designed to be vieewed in Light mode.

 Running any script in this directory initiates a fully automated pipeline that:
 - Sets up simulations programmatically in **MATLAB** (including meshing, material properties, and boundary conditions),